Night shift accident compensation claims

 In other words, poorly designed work schedules can increase the risk of a night shift accident.

-Can I make a claim for a night shift accident?
+Do I have a claim for a nightshift injury?

 Employers must meet certain obligations for health and safety in regard to night working arrangements.
 The primary legislation is the Working Time Regulations 1998 (WTR).
 WTR limits the number of night-time hours that may be worked to 8 hours in each 24-hour period, averaged over 17 weeks.